Longhorn Link Program (LLP) – TRiO

 - The Longhorn Link program serves 160 students total every year.

-- 12 Longhorn Link participants studied abroad this past academic year in locations such as China, London, South Africa and other countries.
+- Several Longhorn Link participants study abroad every semester in locations such as China, London, South Africa and other countries.